Criminal Law in Poland & Penal Code in Poland

 It is also worth mentioning on Code of Petty Crimes of 20th May, 1971 (Journal of laws of 2019, item 821) which regulates a criminal liability for petty crimes and Code on Proceedings in Petty Crime Cases of 24th August, 2001 (Journal of laws 2020, item 729) which regulates a proceedings in cases regarding petty crimes.
 The last two acts are not elaborated herein as potential petty crimes usually do not entail significant risks for the company and its management board with regards to the company’s business activity.

-Personal and corporate criminal liability
+Personal and corporate criminal liability in Poland

 One may distinguish the two types of the criminal liability under Polish law